MoepyaCode/Node-Dino-Park/README.md

 guarantee.
 What would you do to make the service more resilient?

    - In order to put lives first and focus on 99.99% availability, having used AWS I believe that AWS has good measures that handle **availability and scalability**.
-   - I look to ensure that the instance auto scales the instance and database that it uses, in order to manage **load balancing**.
+   - I would look to ensure that the instances are auto-scaled `(including database)`, in order to manage **load balancing**.
-   - There various auto-scaling and loading balancing types within AWS if it happens that a cost effective solution is need whilst maintaining the load-balancing capabilities that the Park Technical personnel requires.
+   - There various auto-scaling and loading balancing types within AWS if it happens that a cost effective solution is needed whilst maintaining the load-balancing capabilities that the Park Technical personel requires.
    - Another implementation that can improve high availability is have **instances in different regions** so that if a region in us-east-1 goes down then it can default to the next closest alternative for example us-west-2.

 2. `Question` The Mainland Park, which houses the largest number of dinosaurs, wants to roll this out